Society News Headlines

 - July – 9th Mercury 1.9° South of Jupiter.

-- July – 12th Planned launch of STS-104 Space Shuttle Atlantis on ISS mission 7A.
+- July – 12th Planned launch of STS-104 Space Shuttle Atlantis (link removed as URL is invalid) on ISS mission 7A.

 - July – 12th Mercury greatest elongation – 21° West.
 Morning Sky.